 Even before you start your studies, you have the opportunity to get to know our faculty.
-For pupils, we offer support with research work, laboratory tours, project weeks and internships.
+For school students we offer support for specialized work, laboratory tours, project weeks and internships.
 You can find out more about this on the page "School" page.

 At the Faculty of Physics and Astronomy you can choose between two Bachelor's programmes and three Master's programmes.

 You are not yet sure whether physics is the right subject for you?
 Our subject advisors will be happy to help you decide and advise you on all questions regarding the study of physics.